-The tax expense for a period represents the total of current taxation and deferred taxation.
-The charges in respect of current taxation are based on the estimated taxable profit for the relevant year.
+The tax expense for the year represents the total of current taxation and deferred taxation.
+The charge in respect of current taxation is based on the estimated taxable profit for the year.
 Taxable profit for the year is based on the profit as shown in the income statement, as adjusted for items of income or expenditure which are not deductible or chargeable for tax purposes.
-The current tax liability for the year is calculated using tax rates which have either been enacted or substantively enacted at the relevant balance sheet date.
+The current tax liability for the year is calculated using tax rates which have either been enacted or substantively enacted at the balance sheet date.